ameshkov/safari-blocker/DEVELOPMENT.md

     - `make swift-macos-build` - builds macOS apps.
     - `make swift-ios-build` - builds iOS apps.

 - `make swiftlint-analyze` - runs SwiftLint analyze.
-Note, that this is a heavy operation that includes building the apps.
+Note that this is a heavy operation that includes building the apps.

   You can also run individual commands: